Features

 You’re just out of a film at the BFI; or you’re waiting on a show at the National Theatre; perhaps you’ve taken our advice and followed The Queen’s Walk.
 Whichever it it is, you’re hungry, and you want somewhere to eat.
 Somewhere good…

 The Southbank gives you plenty of food for thought, but historically, it’s not had the richest pickings when it comes to actual food.
-Between crowd-pleasing chains and eye-popping special occasion spots, it can be hard to find that Goldilocks restaurant: a great little place with good food that won’t break the bank.
+Between crowd-pleasing chains and tourist traps, it can be hard to find that Goldilocks restaurant: a great little place with good food that won’t break the bank.

-We’ve done the legwork for you, and here are the results: a hand-picked bouquet of great restaurants in Waterloo and Bankside that are all a stone’s throw from the South Bank.
+We’ve done the legwork for you, and here are the results: a hand-picked bouquet of great restaurants in Waterloo that are all a stone’s throw from the South Bank.

 Anchor & Hope Waterloo restaurants

-Claiming the same noble lineage as fellow sites The Camberwell Arms and Canton Arms, pioneering gastropub The Anchor & Hope has been bestowed with an equal measure of culinary genius.
+Claiming the same noble lineage as fellow sites The Canton Arms and The Clarence Tavern, pioneering gastropub The Anchor & Hope has been bestowed with an equal measure of culinary genius.
 If you’re wondering whether it’s a pub first and restaurant second (or the other way around), then you’re going to find the answer as easily as the ‘chicken before the egg’ conundrum.

 While it’s technically half-bar, half-dining room, you’ll often find patrons eating from the handwritten chalkboard menu at every table, while the clink of pint and wine glasses fills both the rooms with convivial chatter.
 The dishes change regularly, ranging from smoked herring to Spanish-style pig’s cheeks – and whether you manage to work your way through to the brandy list or not, the atmosphere alone is enough to leave you feeling high-spirited.